I might be better at composting than gardening.

 A simple schedule:

-On an airplane coming back from North Carolina, I figured out a schedule that splits the year’s warm months in two timeframes would allow you to use just two bays, each getting about 6 warm-enough months per year to fully mature.
+On an airplane coming back from North Carolina, I figured out that a schedule which splits the year’s warm months in two timeframes would allow you to use just two bays, each getting about 6 warm months per year to fully mature.
 Nov 1 is good because it is about the right time to accept a whole bunch of dead plants from cleaned-up veg garden as well as apply finished compost to bare veg garden soil, leaving June 1 as the corresponding date.
 So on those harvest days, the bin that’s been getting filled is now capped off, and the other bin is harvested.

 June 1: harvest/empty the right bin and cap the left one to leave it alone until November 1.